ArcheWizard/Fake-News-Detector/README.md

 # 6) API (FastAPI)
 export MODEL_DIR=runs/my-experiment/model
 uvicorn fnd.api.main:app --reload --port 8000

+# Troubleshooting
+# If you see DataLoadError about missing CSVs, ensure your data is under:
+#   data/processed/kaggle_fake_real/dataset.csv (preferred), or
+#   data/raw/kaggle_fake_real/True.csv and Fake.csv (then run the prepare step above)
 ```

 See [docs/usage_examples.md](docs/usage_examples.md) for more examples and [docs/migration_guide.md](docs/migration_guide.md) for migrating from the old CLI.